elldeeone/kaspa-builders/README.md

   <img src="assets/images/readme.jpg" alt="Kaspa Builders" width="600">
 </p>

 Welcome to the Kaspa Builders community repository!
-This is where we organise and share resources to help grow the Kaspa ecosystem.
+This is where resources are organised and shared to help grow the Kaspa ecosystem.

 ## About